schemapress/Schema/readme.txt

 Other schema.org types shall be added via [Plugin Extensions](https://schema.press/downloads/), or a custom code.

 = Is there a way to add a new schema.org type? =

+Yes we do.
+We have a premium schema.org plugin called [Schema Premium](https://schema.press/downloads/schema-premium/).

+= Is there a way to add a new schema.org type? =